-The session generated dozens of attendee-generated tips and Halow's own advice, but the start might be:
+The session generated dozens of tips from attendees and Halow's own advice, but the start might be:

 • Personally get help.
 Seek a counselor or psychiatrist for a professional diagnosis and treatment plan.

 • As a manager or leader, help your colleagues.
-Review workflow, huddle up regularly to plan for days, not just react to them, and make sure your pet-loving team members have a chance every day to connect with people and pets.
+Review workflow, huddle up regularly to plan out your days (not just react to them), and make sure your pet-loving team members have a chance every day to connect with people and pets.

 Editor’s note: This article includes discussion of possible mental health issues.
 If you’re experiencing feelings of depression or suicidal ideation, please call the National Suicide Prevention Lifeline (800-273-TALK; 800-273-8255; suicidepreventionlifeline.org).
-It’s 24 hours a day, 7 days a week.
-No matter what problems you are dealing with, people on the other end of the line will help you find a reason to keep living.
+It’s available 24 hours a day, 7 days a week.
+No matter what problems you're dealing with, people on the other end of the line will help you find a reason to keep living.